Ākau Tangi Evans Bay improvements

 With the new coastal paths on Cobham Drive, the Evans Bay Parade route will help to connect the eastern suburbs with the central city.

-Then, in September 2017, Wellingtonians had the opportunity to comment on short-listed options for Evans Bay.
-You can read a summary feedback report (PDF 170KB) and all public submissions (PDF 18.1MB), or see the summary graphs (124KB).
+Consultation for stage 1 happened in November/December 2017.
+This followed open days and community feedback about routes in the east, including Evans Bay.
+Wellingtonians had the opportunity to comment on short-listed options for Evans Bay.
+You can read a summary feedback report (PDF 170KB) and all public submissions (PDF 18.1MB) or see the summary graphs (124KB).

 Our decisions have been influenced by what people told us, the funding available, more detailed information about likely costs for the different projects, and a desire to start with busy sections that will make the biggest contribution to the planned network.